Software Verification

 Overview

-P4SaMD provides a comprehensive overview of all the tests planned for a version of the software system.
-The main information are displayed in the table and additional details can be found by clicking on a table row, accessing the drawer.
+P4SaMD provides a comprehensive overview of all the tests planned for a version of the software system, organized in three main tabs:

-The tests displayed in the table originate from the integrated ALM, where they are created, updated, and edited.
-The table dynamically reflects any changes made inside the ALM.
+The nominal definition of tests originates from the integrated ALM, where you can create new ones, update the information, and delete them.
+The P4SaMD table dynamically reflects any changes made inside the ALM.

 For each test the following information are provided:

-• Requirements: the number of requirements covered by the test.
+- Requirements: the number of requirements verified by the test.

 Under the Quality column, you can see the following icons indicating the evaluation status of each test.
 For further details, please refer to the AI evaluation section.